- There can be a few factors behind WhatsApp Web not working, including a network connection or a browser issue.

 - Scroll down the Settings tab, and click Advanced to expand its options.

-- Scroll down to the bottom of the tab where users can select the Restore settings to their original defaults option shown directly below.
+- Up next, scroll down to the bottom of the tab where users can select the Restore settings to their original defaults option shown directly below.

 - Click Restore settings to their original default to open a Reset settings dialog box.